tean-lai/tean-lai.github.io/content/thoughts/teenage-arthritis.md

-# Teenage arthiritis

-Written: 10/1/2025.
-Still a work in progress.
++++
+title = "Teenage arthritis"
++++

-I am officially diagnosed with enthesitis-related arthiritis.
+I am officially diagnosed with enthesitis-related arthritis.
 This means my ligaments get inflamed and cause joint pain.
 If it's unmanaged, it could cause my joints to fuse.
 Thankfully, I am now taking medication, specifically Humira, which treats it quite well.
 In my current life, I don't experience much joint pain.
 However, in the first several years of having arthritis, it was not treated adequately, and it greatly shaped how I view the world.

 ## My first months with an invisible and uncommon condition